KristienY/jyua0832_9103_tut7/README.md

 Also, the eye graphic also conceals a cross—symbolizing multiculturalism and faith.

+### Music Choose

+ "Colors" is a vibrant Dancehall instrumental featuring tropical rhythms, catchy melodies, and an irresistible bouncy groove.
+This track brings the heat and fun of island life to every moment.

+ **The song gradually gets stronger, and the "breathing" of the graphic also gets bigger.**

+ In addition, the summer vibe and island style of this song are connect to the music style of the Philippines, where Pacita Abad is from.

 ### Differences from the Group Project

 1. Restoring the Spiral